yannickseurin/crypto-book/src/cryptographic-notions/bls-signatures.md

 ## Description of BLS

-With these definitions, let's see how BLS signatures work.
 Let $\pairingsetup$ be a [pairing group setup algorithm](./games-models-and-assumptions.md#group-setup-algorithms).
-The four algorithms specifying a signature scheme are defined as follows:
+The BLS signature scheme is defined as follows:

 - The $\setup$ algorithm, on input the security parameter $\secparam$, runs
 \[